lukaskellerstein/claude-dev-marketplace/plugins/database-plugin/commands/design-database.md

 3. **Database-Specific Design**: Based on recommended database type:

    **For SQL Databases (PostgreSQL, Supabase)**:
-   - Use the `sql-database-expert` agent to:
+   - Use the `database-plugin:sql-database-expert` agent to:
      - Design normalized schema with tables, columns, types
      - Define constraints, indexes, and relationships
      - Create migration scripts